-In April 2018, the Council voted to remove the trawl RCA off the coasts of Oregon and California.
+In April 2018, the Council recommend the removal of the trawl RCA off the coasts of Oregon and California as part of Amendment 28 to the FMP.
 In the last years for which data are available on catch in the RCA, average annual fleetwide landings of yelloweye rockfish in the trawl RCA were 412 pounds and 327 pounds in California and Oregon, respectively, for a total of 895 pounds in 2000 and 444 pounds in 2001.
-These yelloweye rockfish catches were associated with millions of dollars in ex-vessel revenue for target species.
+These velloweve rockfish catches were associated with millions of dollars in ex-vessel revenue for target species.
 The Council concurrently selected a spatial management system referred to as "Block Area Closures" that could be used (among other conservation reasons) to close high bycatch areas for yelloweye rockfish (EFH/RCA EIS, pg.
 2-28), meaning unforeseen yelloweye rockfish catch could potentially limit access to the newly reopened opportunity.
 Under the No Action alternative, if the barriers to quota pound trading discussed above continue, IFQ market inefficiencies will likely limit the extent to which the bottom trawl fleet will be able to fish inside the trawl RCA areas that the Council recommended be reopened in Amendment 28.
 However, there may be enough of an increase in the overall quota pounds available under Alternative 1, and in particular Alternative 2, to allow for more activity within the trawl RCA that that the Council recommended for reopening in Amendment 28.
 With sablefish and petrale sole already highly attained, benefits from reopening would largely result from increased attainment of Dover and English sole, along with widow rockfish, minor shelf and slope rockfish, Ultimately though, it will depend on processors ability to redevelop long diminished markets for these products along with harvesters ability to target these species while avoiding bycatch of constraining species.
 In addition, while changes to the trawl RCA off Washington were not part of the Amendment 28 final preferred alternative, the additional yelloweye rockfish under Alternatives 1 or 2 may allow for future consideration of changes.
-As shown below in Figure B-15 and Figure B-19, areas within the trawl RCA have a significant amount of yelloweye rockfish habitat.
+As shown below in Figure B-16 and Figure B-20, areas within the trawl RCA have a significant amount of rocky reefs, which is good yelloweye rockfish habitat.